-Buying or adopting a pet into your family can come with risks
+Whether you are looking to buy or adopt, bringing a new pet into your family can come with risks:

-- The pet could have unknown diseases or worm and parasite infestations
+- The pet could have unknown diseases or worm and other parasite infections.

 Animals from the BC SPCA come with a free health check from a local veterinary clinic (where applicable), so you have all the crucial information you need before making a decision to adopt.
-Our cats and dogs are vaccinated, dewormed, microchipped and receive flea/tick protection, as well as six weeks of free insurance.
+Our cats and dogs are vaccinated, dewormed, microchipped and receive flea/tick protection, as well as six weeks of free pet insurance.
+Shelter staff will also talk to you about the behavioural needs of your potential new family member.

 Can’t find the animal you want from your local shelter?

-Learn what questions to ask and what things to consider when buying an animal from the places below:
+Learn what questions to ask and what things to consider when getting an animal from the places below:

 How you can help animals